ShinValor/Binger/README.md

 ## Project Goals

-- Website that works and provides the user with a clean interface to recommend shows and movies.
 - Deploy website to Internet for public use.
+- Provides the user with a clean interface to recommend shows and movies.

 ## Technologies used

-- Vuejs
+- Vue.js
 - Ant Design System
 - Firebase
 - Flask